Learn the warning signs of raising narcissistic children as well as tips on how to avoid a self-centric generation.

-We want to promote positive behavior with praise, hoping our kids continue those actions.
-And certain praise can rouse them towards positive behavior and self-esteem.
+We want to promote positive behavior and self-esteem with praise, hoping our kids continue those actions throughout childhood.

-But praising too much can leave kids incapable of accepting or working on criticism.
 Kids who hear too much praise can also rely on other people’s attention to feel good about themselves.
-And “cheerleader” parents feel obligated to shower kids with praise upon praise.
+They should feel good regardless of whether someone is there to tell them.

 What can you do instead?
-An effective exercise, according to Standford psychologist Carol Dweck, is to sit around the dining table and discuss the hardest obstacles of the day.
-This focuses more on their effort and resilience, not on what they’re supposedly good at.
+An effective exercise, according to Stanford psychologist Carol Dweck, is to discuss the hardest obstacles of the day.
+This scenario focuses more on your child’s effort and resilience, not only on perfection or achievements.

-I ran this exercise with my four-year-old recently and asked, “What was something hard you did at school today?”
+I had done this exercise with my then-four-year-old and asked, “What was something hard you did at school today?”

 “Stringing,” he replied, before continuing, “But I was able to do it after a while.”

 We can take a cue from the days when parents shushed kids from showing off and didn’t pressure them to stand out from the crowd.
-Our kids are special, but not at the cost of bad relationships, entitlement, and large egos.
+Our kids are special, but not at the cost of bad relationships, entitlement, and narcissistic traits.

 Get more tips: